ffes/nppfilesettings/ReadMe.md

 Known Bugs
 ----------

 * This plug-in could cause unexpected results if you use it together with the [EditorConfig](http://editorconfig.org/) plug-in.
-There is no way to tell the order in which plug-ins are notified of a buffer activation.
-Therefore when both plug-ins are used, a `.editorconfig` file exists and sets tabs and a VIM modeline with tab settings is opened, it depends on the order the are found in the `Plugins` menu of Notepad++ which plug-in does its thing first.
-I don't know if this is fixable without a change to the plug-in system of Notepad++.
+When both plug-ins are installed and a `.editorconfig` file exists and sets tabs and a VIM modeline with tab settings is opened, it depends on the order the are found in the `Plugins` menu of Notepad++ which plug-in does its thing first.
+To fix this these two plugins need to become aware of each other most likely with the message `NPPM_MSGTOPLUGIN`.
-* Every time a file is activated (like when switching from tabs), it will set the language and tabs settings, not just when the file is opened or saved.
+* Every time a file is activated (like when switching tabs), the plug-in will do its thing, not just when the file is opened.
+When a file is saved the plug-in is not actived (yet).